AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Engine Size

-Nearly half of all motorcycle drivers killed in 2020 had engines of 1,000 ccs or smaller; of those, most had supersport motorcycles.
+Nearly half of all motorcycle drivers killed in 2022 had engine sizes of 1,000 cc or smaller; of those, about half had supersport motorcycles.
 Thirty-four percent had engine sizes of 1,401 cc or higher.

 Motorcycle type Number of fatally injured motorcycle drivers with engine size 0-1,000 cc Number of fatally injured motorcycle drivers with engine size 1,001-1,400 cc Number of fatally injured motorcycle drivers with engine size 1,401 and higher